AneetaPT/energy_demand_prediction/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.-->
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 <!--## License